corwest/Corwest-OI-Mods/README.md

 # Hello World

-My name is Corey [@corwest](http://openinspired.org/user/corwest/) and this is my collection of files from the [Open inspired Project](http://openinspired.org/).
+My name is Corey [@corwest](http://openinspired.org/user/corwest/) and this is my collection of mods from the [Open inspired Project](http://openinspired.org/).
 Please visit the [Forums over at OI](http://openinspired.org/forum/) and become a member and contribute!

 # GPL